2017 Inauguration Road Closures: Which Washington Streets Will Be Closed For Trump’s Big Day?

 — WTOP (@WTOP) January 7, 2017

 According to Patch, the Metropolitan Police Department and the U.S. Park Police have jointly instituted the vehicular restrictions and road closures that will remain in effect on the day of the inauguration.
-Roads across the city have been divided into Red and Green Vehicle Restricted Zones with the Red Zones completely out of bounds for normal traffic and the Green Zones being the ones that would remain open.
-Needless to say, travelers can expect severe traffic congestion on the Green Zones.
+Roads across the city have been divided into Red and Green Vehicle Restricted Zones with the Red Zones completely out of bounds for normal traffic, and the Green Zones being the ones that will remain open.
+Needless to say, travelers can expect severe traffic congestion in the Green Zones.
 Google Maps has a detailed map that shows these Green and Red Zones on the map.

 We have embedded the map below.

-Note that the Red Zone will remain out of bounds even if you are on a bicycle – although the “ban” will be in effect starting 3.a.m. on Friday, January 20.
+Note that the Red Zone will remain out of bounds even if you are on a bicycle, and the ban will be in effect starting at 3.a.m. on Friday, January 20.
 The only vehicles that would be allowed entry into the Red Zones would be vehicles belonging to authorized personnel or emergency vehicles that need to use the route for emergency medical assistance.

 In case you plan to remain out in public on inauguration day despite these road closures, please ensure you have a reasonable amount of ID cards in your possession.
 Thanks to the heightened security protocols in place, you may have to present your proof of residency, employment, and a proper verbal justification to explain your presence at the location in case you happen to be stopped by an officer.
 Vehicles with Americans with Disabilities tag or other handicap identification are allowed to be parked in designated parking garages.
-Parking vehicles on the street and in areas with the “Emergency No Parking” signs is are not allowed.
+Parking vehicles on the street and in areas with the “Emergency No Parking” signs is not allowed.

 SS Road Closures From 3 a.m.
 Thursday, Jan.
 19 until about 6 p.m.
 Jan.
 20https://t.co/ct0sR0yaDZ